zkopru-network/blind-find/specs/blind_find_v1.md

 `joinHub(userPubkey: PublicKey, userSig: Signature, hubPubkey: PublicKey)`

-To join a hub, a user is required to sign a `hash(userPubkey ++ hubPubkey)` with their private key and hand the signature `userSig` with the corresponding `userPubkey` to the hub.
-The signature is to avoid hubs from arbitrarily adding a user without the user's authentication.
+To join a hub, a user is required to sign a `hash(userPubkey ++ hubPubkey)` using their private key and send the signature `userSig` with the corresponding `userPubkey` to the hub.
+The signature is to avoid hubs from arbitrarily adding a user without their authentication.
 Then, the hub also countersigns on the `joinMsg` and add it to its own database.
-These information is only stored by the hub privately.
+These information is only stored inside the hub and is used to generate zero-knowledge proofs.

 #### Search for user

 `searchForUser(hub: TCPIPAddress, target_user: PublicKey)`

-A user can ask a hub if it can reach another user *target user* through the hub.
+A user search for other users by asking a hub if it can reach a *target user* through the hub.
 The search does not reveal the *target user* whom the user is searching for.
 Also, `hub` does not learn 1) if the search succeeds or not 2) who initiated the search (though the hub learns the initiator's TCP/IP address).

-To avoid the hub learning whom the user is looking for, [SMP](#SMP) is used to compare user identities, i.e. public ids.
+To avoid hubs learning whom the user is looking for, [SMP](#SMP) is used to compare user identities, i.e. public ids.
 Only the user can learn whether *target user* is found.

 After successfully finding the *target user* through a hub, the user can generate a [Proof of Indirect Connection][proof-of-indirect-connection-v1] to prove that it can reach the target peer through *some* hub, without leaking the hub's identity.